-Emma’s original content is highly syndicated and has appeared in multiple languages across notable web publications, including MSN, The Huffington Post, Trend Hunter, Yahoo, AOL, Stylist, Forbes.com, Daily Candy, and Current TV.
+Her highly-syndicated content has appeared in multiple languages across notable web publications, including MSN, The Huffington Post, Trend Hunter, Yahoo, AOL, Stylist, Forbes.com, Daily Candy, and Current TV.

-INTERVIEWS: A talented interviewer, Grady has sat down with notable figures, from top fashion designers and Grammy Award-winning musicians to famous environmentalists, including Robert F. Kennedy Jr., David Rockefeller Jr., Ted Danson, Ali Hewson, Sharon Wauchob, Miranda Kerr, Mara Hoffman, Pamela Love, John Patrick, Samantha Pleet, Marcia Patmos, Adrian Grenier, Nigel Barker, Sam Waterston, James Blunt, Tennessee Thomas, Summer Rayne Oakes, Fabien and Alexandra Cousteau, and Josie Maran.
+INTERVIEWER: Skilled in interviewing top fashion designers, Grammy Award-winning musicians, noted environmentalists, and public figures, Grady has sat down with the likes of Robert F. Kennedy Jr., Ted Danson, Ali Hewson, David Rockefeller Jr., Sharon Wauchob, Miranda Kerr, Mara Hoffman, Pamela Love, John Patrick, Samantha Pleet, Marcia Patmos, Adrian Grenier, Nigel Barker, Sam Waterston, James Blunt, Tennessee Thomas, Rachel Antonoff, Summer Rayne Oakes, Fabien and Alexandra Cousteau, and Josie Maran.